pepe2405/SHA256/README.md

 3) On the console will be printed the hash value and it will be saved automaticly in "result.txt" file <br />
   NOTE: if the result.txt file is deleted the hash value will be printed on the console but not saved!
 4) To be added: Printing all saved has values

+## Things to be added/changed
+1) Function to check if a string is already saved in the results
+2) Fixed overwriting the same string multiple times in the results file